- 30 Jun 2021

 Click Add Condition to set any conditions that you want to use to limit which records will pull into the results (such as Record Type, Country, etc.) You may set up multiple conditions if desired.

 Click Continue to move on to Step 4.
 Click Save as template to save configurations at this stage for future use on file uploads that use the same formatting.

-Setup your matching criteria.
+Set up your matching criteria.
 Cloudingo will scan Salesforce for the field(s) configured here to identify if a record match exists for the field(s) specified.
-If you already have a Dedupe filter configured using the matching fields you wish to use, you can select the filter from the ‘Use existing filter to populate Match Criteria’ list.
+If you already have a dedupe filter configured using the matching fields you wish to use, select the filter from the 'Use existing filter to populate Match Criteria' list.

-Once you choose the filter from the drop list, the fields & matching conditions will automatically populate in the Match Criteria section.
+Once you choose the filter from the drop list, the fields and matching conditions will automatically populate in the Match Criteria section.